setuc/pdf-annotation-with-azure-doc-intel/README.md

 ### Uploading Files

 - **PDF Document**: Click on the PDF upload area or drag and drop a PDF file.
+There is a sample pdf and its correspoding json file in the examples directory of the project.
 - **JSON Analysis**: Click on the JSON upload area or drag and drop a JSON file containing the analysis result from Azure Document Intelligence.

 ### Processing and Viewing Results